helicalAI/helical/docs/model_cards/uce.md

 **Data Sources:**
 - Public single-cell transcriptomic datasets (e.g., CellXGene, various GEO datasets)
-- Data from multiple species and tissues to ensure diversity
+- Data from multiple species (including humans, mice, lemurs, zebrafish, pigs, monkeys, and frogs) and tissues to ensure diversity

 **Data Volume:**
-- Integrated dataset with 36 million cells, more than 1,000 cell types, from hundreds of experiments
+- Trained across more than 300 datasets consisting of over 36 million cells and more than 1,000 different cell types.

 **Preprocessing:**
 - Standardized to remove low-quality data